testdouble/tiny_type/README.md

     $ gem install mini_type

-## Usage
+## Why?

+Having worked in both typed and untyped langauges I find myself loving the flexibility and clarity of Ruby, but missing the guidance that typing gives you when trying to understand a large or complex codebase.
 MiniType is designed to help document how methods are expected to be used, as well as providing an easy way to provide runtime guarding against unexpected input.
 For example, given this method:

 ```ruby
 def add_one(input)